 When SHTF, the unprepared masses will flock at anything or anyone who has supplies—and you don’t want that to be you.

 It’s best to blend in by:

-- wearing unremarkable clothing.
-Contrary to popular belief, you don’t necessarily have to wear gray clothes to be a “gray man”.
-The gray man concept really pertains to fitting into the environment and appearing like you’re supposed to be there along with everyone else.
+- Wearing unremarkable clothing.
+Contrary to popular belief, you don’t necessarily have to wear gray clothes to be a “gray man.”
+The gray man theory really pertains to fitting into the environment and appearing like you’re supposed to be there along with everyone else.
 Opt for clothing and gear that allow you to move fast and easily blend into the environment.

-- appearing non-threatening and unknowledgeable.
-Don’t let anyone know that you’re equipped with a survival skill set.
+- Appearing non-threatening and unknowledgeable.
+Don’t let anyone know you’re equipped with a survival skill set.
 Appear to follow the crowd while discreetly surveying the area.

-- avoiding confrontations and making an impression to people.
+- Avoiding confrontation and making an impression on people.
 Do not appear aloof but avoid making a lot of eye contact with people.
 If you need to engage in a conversation, keep things neutral instead of engaging in political or heated discussions.

 These tips on how to become a gray man is especially applicable in urban survival.
 We talked about that topic and the unique needs of surviving in a concrete jungle in this in-depth article, so check that out if you’re one of the millions who live in urban areas.

 Now you know when to bug out and how to avoid the common pitfalls.
 The next question is, where are you gonna go and how are you getting there?

 A bug out location could be an off-grid property decked out with ample supplies and alternative energy sources, or it could be a hidden bushcraft shelter you’ve built in the wilderness.
 Either way, it should be able to give you shelter and a semblance of safety until you can go back or figure out a more permanent plan moving forward in case society collapses entirely.